As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Recommended Safety Equipment for Rockhounding: Stay Safe!

-The main thing when using rocks for art is to incorporate their natural aspects into the design.
+When using rocks for art, the main thing is to incorporate their natural aspects into the design.
 If you can use the fractures, patterns, and natural flow of the stone together with the dyed color, that’s what every rock artist tries to achieve.

 For example, clear fractured quartz and light rose designs with soft, warm colors could capture the natural feel of the stone and integrate it into the design.
 Generally, softer colors work better than bright, neon colors.

 I’ll always recommend this set because one of the most fun things about dying rocks is the ability to use any color, pure or mixed.
-This set provides that artistic freedom with enough value that it can sustain the hobby, even with many batches!
-It’s great for dyeing rocks because of the gel fade-resistant compound which it uses.
+This set provides artistic freedom with enough value to sustain the hobby, even with many batches!
+It’s great for dyeing rocks because of the gel fade-resistant compound that it uses.

 The gel-based compound does the same trick as the AmeriColor set but comes in much smaller bottles.
 Also, don’t forget to follow the mixing instructions!
 Some dyes use different ratios or even materials for a solvent.
-This set is cheaper so it is great if you’re just starting out.
+This set is cheaper, so it would be great if you were starting.

 With all the artistic freedom, if you’re like me, you’ll value some artistic inspiration.
 I can recommend a book that has helped more than a few rock artists – The Rock Art Handbook (Amazon link).
 It will show you the truly limitless possibilities of coloring rocks.